Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/Remove-AzNotificationHubsNamespace.md

 ## SYNTAX

 ```
-Remove-AzureRmNotificationHubsNamespace [-ResourceGroup] <String> [-Namespace] <String> [-Force]
+Remove-AzNotificationHubsNamespace [-ResourceGroup] <String> [-Namespace] <String> [-Force]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmNotificationHubsNamespace** cmdlet removes a notification hub namespace from your deployment.
+The **Remove-AzNotificationHubsNamespace** cmdlet removes a notification hub namespace from your deployment.
 Namespaces are logical containers that help you organize and manage your notification hubs.
-The **Remove-AzureRmNotificationHubsNamespace** cmdlet removes a notification hub namespace from your deployment.
+The **Remove-AzNotificationHubsNamespace** cmdlet removes a notification hub namespace from your deployment.
 When you run this cmdlet, the specified namespace will be deleted along with all the notification hubs associated with that namespace.

 ## EXAMPLES

 ### Example 1: Remove a notification hub namespace
 ```
-PS C:\>Remove-AzureRmNotificationHubsNamespace -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationsGroup"
+PS C:\>Remove-AzNotificationHubsNamespace -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationsGroup"
 ```

 This command removes the namespace named ContosoNamespace.